cewoodaus/personal-website/content/event/composite-quantum-systems-as-quantum-clocks-and-thermometers/index.md

 summary: Can we use composite particles to tease out quantum features of temperature, in analogy to how idealised clocks have been used to probe the quantum nature of time?
-title: "Talk: Composite quantum systems as quantum clocks and thermometers"
+title: Composite quantum systems as quantum clocks and thermometers
 location: EQUS Annual Workshop, Noosa, QLD
 date: 2021-12-01T04:50:00.000Z
 date_end: 2021-12-01T05:10:00.000Z